 Sail to Prickly Pear for the day on Wednesdays and book online.
 Check-in time is 9am and returns to Simpson Bay around 5pm, so this is not suitable for cruise ship passengers.The cost is $119 per person plus $15 port fee.
 Passport required.

 Friday night is my favorite night in St. Maarten.
 Despite the abundance of Caribbean lobster, it isn’t exactly cheap on the island.
-The Greenhouse in Phillipsburg has lobster night every Friday and the lobsters are sold at market price of $19.95 per pound.
+The Greenhouse in Phillipsburg has lobster night every Tuesday and Friday and the lobsters are sold at market price starting at $19.95.
 Not only do we head there for the lobster – some weighing in at more than 5 pounds! – but also the fun atmosphere.
 The Greenhouse is the place to be with crab races, happy hour specials, and a live music.

 Get there early to have the best weight selection.

 10. Get your motor running, head out for adventure